janhvigo/289941/README.md

 The average rating distribution appears to be left-skewed, indicating that most ratings are high, with a peak around 4 out of 5.
 The plot suggests that there are few very low ratings and most customers tend to give a rating above the midpoint of the scale.

+Density Plot of Distance:

+The plot shows a distribution with multiple peaks, which suggests that there are several common distances at which people travel.
+It could indicate regular routes or distances that are more popular or available for traveling.There's a significant peak at the lower end of the distance range, indicating that a large number of trips are short-distance.
+Following this, there are smaller peaks, which could represent less frequent but still common travel distances.
+The long tail to the right indicates that there are fewer instances of long-distance travel, but such trips still occur.

 From these plots, we can deduce that:

 - Most passengers are either in the younger or middle-aged bracket, with fewer older passengers.